We Hate to Waste logo

 42% of New York City’s residential refuse consists of organics which are compostable.
 (Image: J. Ottman Consulting)

 Pop Quiz: How many landfills do we have in NYC?
 Zero!
 How many incinerators?
 Zero!
 So all of our waste must be exported out of the City.
-Whatever is not recycled or incinerated in Newark, is landfilled upstate and in ten other states — to the tune of $420 Million/ year.
+Whatever is not recycled (plastics, glass and metals in Brooklyn and paper and cardboard in Staten Island) or incinerated (in Newark), is landfilled upstate and in ten other states — to the tune of $420 million/ year as of 2020.

 What We’re Really Throwing Away in NYC

 Ethical Issues.
-The waste is shipped (mostly to poor counties) willing to take NYC’s waste for landfill, creating health problems, and affecting marine life, particularly from plastics that don’t break down on land or water.
+The waste is shipped mostly to poor counties (like Charles County, Va.) willing to landfill NYC’s waste in their communities, even though it creates health problems, and harms marine life, particularly from plastics that don’t break down on land or water.

 Financial Risk.
 The recycling industry is now in turmoil because of China’s ban on many recyclables.
-The states we’re sending waste to could soon hold us hostage.
-What programs will we need to give up if export fees rise to $1 billion by 2030 on the current trajectory — after school programs? the Arts? education?
+The states we’re sending waste to could hold us hostage.
+What programs will we need to give up if export fees rise to $1 billion by 2030 on the current trajectory — After school programs? the Arts?
+Education

 Climate Change.
-Just collecting and shipping NYC’s waste up and down the East Coast creates 2.2 MM tons of carbon per year.
-All that food waste and other organics we’re sending to landfills degrades into methane, a greenhouse gas that’s up to 25 times more potent than CO2.
+Just collecting and shipping NYC’s waste up and down the East Coast creates 2.2 MM tons of carbon emissions per year.
+Once buried in landfills, much of that waste degrades into methane, a greenhouse gas that’s up to 80 times more potent than CO2.
 And when we throw stuff away, we’re throwing away all the carbon that’s embedded in products and food.
 Let’s look at that more closely.42% of GHG relates to consumption

 As the chart indicates, in 2009, the U.S. EPA estimated that the production of consumer goods and food generates 42% of greenhouse gas emissions.
 So, after switching to renewable energy, reducing our consumption — i.e., changing our consumer culture — is one of the best ways to address climate change as well managing natural resources and keeping waste to a minimum.